Layr-Labs/eigenlayer-contracts/docs/core/PaymentCoordinator.md

 When an earner or their designated claimer calls `processClaim`, they must provide a `PaymentMerkleClaim` struct that contains the necessary information to verify their claim against the latest `DistributionRoot`.
 The merkle proof verification is done in the internal `_checkClaim` helper function.
 This function verifies the merkle proof of the earner's `EarnerTreeMerkleLeaf` against the `DistributionRoot` and then for each tokenIndex, verifies each token leaf against the earner's `earnerTokenRoot`.

 Claimers can selectively choose which token leaves to prove against and claim accumulated earnings.
-Each token payment can be claimed to a different token receiver address.
+Each token payment claimed in a `processClaim` call will send tokens to the `recipient` address specified in the call.

 The payment merkle tree is structured in the diagram below: